Jyoti-Behera/wine-quality-analysis/README.md

 <p>
 The model achieves a good accuracy in predicting wine quality.
 Alcohol, sulphates, and volatile acidity showed strong impact on wine quality.
-(You can edit this based on your exact accuracy.)

 </p>

 <h2>🛠️ Technologies Used</h2>